The Tony Danza Tapdance Extravaganza (album): Background

-The Tony Danza Tapdance Extravaganza formed in 2004, releasing a self-titled demo that same year which was sold at early shows and showcased through PureVolume.
+The Tony Danza Tapdance Extravaganza formed in 2004, releasing a demo that same year titled "Thank You, Jason Dietz", which was sold at early shows and showcased through PureVolume.
 In 2005, the band was signed to Corrosive Recordings.
 Corrosive would later release the debut album, which is essentially a re-release of the band's demo as it contains 7 of the group's 2004 demo songs with three additional tracks and different cover art.